rabbitstack/fibratus/docs/kevents/file.md

 - `class` identifies the requested directory enumeration class.
 - `file_object` is the file object pointer as seen from the kernel perspective.
 - `irp` is the I/O request packet value that identifies the file system activity.

+#### MapViewFile

+Maps a view of a file mapping into the process address space.
+These events contain the following parameters:

+- `file_key` is the address of the file object for which the mapping is performed.
+- `offset` represents the file offset where the view is to begin.
+- `pid` is the process identifier where the file mapping is performed.
+- `protection` specifies the page protection of the file mapping object.
+Can be the compatible combination of the following values: `READONLY`, `EXECUTE`, `EXECUTE_READ`, `READWRITE`, `WRITECOPY`, `NOCACHE`, `EXECUTE_WRITECOPY` and `EXECUTE_READWRITE`.
+- `section_type` describes the type of the mapped section.
+It can be `DATA`, `IMAGE`, `IMAGE_NO_EXECUTE`, `PAGEFILE` or `PHYSICAL`.
+- `view_base` is the base memory address in the process address space where mapping begins.
+- `view_size` represents the number of bytes of a file mapping to map to a view.

+#### UnmapViewFile

+Unmaps a mapped view of a file from the process's virtual address space.

+- `file_key` is the address of the file object for which the unmapping is performed.
+- `offset` represents the file offset where the view to unmap begins.
+- `pid` is the process identifier where the file unmapping is performed.
+- `protection` specifies the page protection of the file mapping object that is being unmapped.
+Can be the compatible combination of the following values: `READONLY`, `EXECUTE`, `EXECUTE_READ`, `READWRITE`, `WRITECOPY`, `NOCACHE`, `EXECUTE_WRITECOPY` and `EXECUTE_READWRITE`.
+- `section_type` describes the type of the unmapped section.
+It can be `DATA`, `IMAGE`, `IMAGE_NO_EXECUTE`, `PAGEFILE` or `PHYSICAL`.
+- `view_base` is the base memory address in the process address space where unmapping begins.
+- `view_size` represents the number of bytes of a file mapping to unmap.